 Understanding the different communication styles of our team members builds trust, improves interpersonal skills, and enables efficient and effective decision making.
-Read on to learn about the 5 communication styles (assertive, aggressive, passive, passive-aggressive, and manipulative) and how to utilize them to improve communication across your remote.
+Read on to learn about the 5 communication styles (assertive, aggressive, passive, passive-aggressive, and manipulative) and how to utilize them to improve communication across your team.

 Your remote team needs to engage with each other on a regular basis in order to build trust and to get to know one another, and that includes understanding each others’ communication styles and preferences.